JohnTelford/techtalk-2/docs/articles/mkdocs/install.md

 ## Install

-``material mkdocs``:

 Open the cloned directoy in `vscode` then:
     `mkdocs new .`
     `pip install mkdocs-material`

 ## Set Up Blog

-- If you have not done so already, create a project for your blog, then edit the `mkdocs.yml` file to make sure if has the following content:
+- If you have not done so already, create a project for your blog, then edit the `mkdocs.yml` file to make sure it has the following content:

     `site_name:`example blog